engtuncay/engtuncay.github.io/javascript/README.md

 # Js Notes

-These notes are from Asabeneh's 30-Days-Of-JavaScript tutorials. somep parts may be changed.
+These notes are from Asabeneh's 30-Days-Of-JavaScript tutorials. some parts may be changed.

 - [Intro](./notes/js-notes-1-1-intro.md) |
 - [Variables-Scope-Comment](./notes/js-notes-1-2-intro-data-type.md) |